 Our annual investment management fee of 0.50% + applicable sales taxes will be billed monthly, based on your average assets under management.

-You won’t need to pay any fees to withdraw funds from your account.
-You’ll only pay a fee of $135 + applicable sales taxes if you transfer money from your RBC InvestEase account to an account at another financial institution.
+You will pay a fee of $135 + applicable sales taxes if you transfer assets/money from your RBC InvestEase account to an investment account (registered or non-registered) at another non-RBC financial institution.

 You’ll only be charged any outstanding management fee on a prorated basis if you close your account.